kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 2022-03-29T17:34:37.847169Z  INFO kwctl::verify: Policy successfully verified
 ```

-While the previous example test if the policy is signed by the given key,
+While the previous example tests if the policy is signed by the given key,
 the next one checks if a given policy came from the Kubewarden organization:

 ```bash